What Is Skewed Data? How It Affects Statistical Models.

-Skewed data can wreak havoc on your statistical model.
-Here’s what it is and how to handle it.
+Skewed data is data that creates an uneven curve distribution on a graph.
+Here’s what to know about it and how to handle it.

 Written by Rajat Sharma